 High winds, flying debris, and water can cause structural damage to buildings and homes.
 Repair any structural damage as soon as possible.
-Holes, gaps, roof damage, and weakened structures provide opportunities for both rodent and insect pests to enter.
-Remember, rodents can fit through openings as small as ¼-inch.
-Pests looking for a dry and warm place after a storm could invade your home through even the tiniest of holes left behind.
+Holes, gaps, roof damage, and weakened structures may provide entry points for both rodents and insects.
+Mice can fit through a hole the size of a dime and rats the size of a quarter.

 Remove debris in the aftermath of a hurricane

 Debris on your property in the wake of a storm can provide places for pests to hide.
 Sometimes referred to as pest harborages, these hiding places can bring pests closer to your home, which can then lead to them entering your home.
 When it’s safe to do so, clear away any debris to reduce the likelihood of pests making your property their home.